TuyenNguyenTanViet/ForecastingNonverbalSignals/README.md

 # ForecastingNonverbalSignals
-This is the code for the paper "Forecasting Nonverbal Socials during Dyadic Interactions"
+This is the code for the paper "Forecasting Nonverbal Socials during Dyadic Interactions".